heartjs/heart/README.md

 That's means you have to create lots of boilerplate code to introduce even the smallest feature.

-By creating the `heartjs`, I trying to solve those issues.
+By creating the `heartjs`, I'm trying to solve those issues.

 ### Pros

 - Can be used with `redux`, `express`, `nestjs` or any other infrastracture library you like.
 - `heartjs` provides clear concepts for whole team.
-So your codebase will be understandable for develop and maintain.
+So your codebase will be understandable for developing and maintain.
 - Codebase can scale rapidly without any issues for development speed.

 ### Cons